pinnouse/ZeroTwoBot/README.md

 ```

 ### Testing
-If testing the bot, the script you should use is: `npm run devel`
+If testing the bot, the script you should use is: `npm run dev`
 <br />
 **Note:** This requires you to have in your ` config.json `: